 This law states that a force is directly proportional to the magnitude of the charged particles.
 And, inversely proportional to the square of the distance between them (same as gravitational force).

 In today’s world, this law is commonly known as Coulomb Law.
 According to coulomb law, charged particles at rest interact through a force known as Electrostatic Force or Coulomb Force.
-Classically, an electric field is described as an electric potential and electric current.
+Classically, an electric field is described as electric potential and electric current.